lchen198/wypyplus/README.md

 🍦WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 42 lines of code based on [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer in 2004 during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).

 WyPyPlus is a journey to discover the essence of personal wiki and get rid of everything else.
-It tries to keep a minimal set of features and pack them in the tiniest space possible.
+It tries to keep the minimal set of useful features and pack them in the tiniest space possible.
 At the end of the day, don't you want a Wiki that just works?

 ## Some Use Cases